yihui/travis-exitwp/README.md

     The command "../build.sh" exited with 0.
     ```

-    Open the `file.io` link and download the zip archive.
+    Open the `https://file.io/xxxxxx` link to download the zip archive.
 It contains the Markdown files converted from your WordPress posts. **Note** you only have one chance to download it (once downloaded, it will be deleted permanently).
 Read the **blogdown** book to know how to proceed to Hugo: https://bookdown.org/yihui/blogdown/from-jekyll.html.

 Many thanks to [@thomasf](https://github.com/thomasf) for providing the Exitwp scripts.
 All I did was to configure Travis (`.travis.yml`) and provide the documentation here.
 I'd like to thank file.io, too.
 File uploading via a one-liner command.
 That is very cool.